Kau5h1K/Kau5h1K.github.io/_posts/2019-03-20-github-scala-repo-analysis.md

 ---
 ## 4. Is the project still actively maintained?
 <p>The activity in an open source project is not very consistent.
 Some projects might be active for many years after the initial release, while others can slowly taper out into oblivion.
 Before committing to contributing to a project, it is important to understand the state of the project.
 Is development going steadily, or is there a drop?
 Has the project been abandoned altogether?</p>
 <p>The data used in this project was collected in January of 2018.
-We are interested in the evolution of the number of contributions up to that date.</p>
+I am interested in the evolution of the number of contributions up to that date.</p>
-<p>For Scala, we will do this by plotting a chart of the project's activity.
-We will calculate the number of pull requests submitted each (calendar) month during the project's lifetime.
-We will then plot these numbers to see the trend of contributions.</p>
+<p>For Scala, I will do this by plotting a chart of the project's activity.
+I will calculate the number of pull requests submitted each (calendar) month during the project's lifetime.
+I will then plot these numbers to see the trend of contributions.</p>

 ```python